Build AutonomySim on Windows#

 Note

-drive may cause scripts to fail and may also require running VS in Admin mode.
+Installing AutonomySim on the C:\ drive may cause scripts to fail and may also require running VS in Admin mode.
 If possible, clone the project into a directory on a different drive.
 If not, ensure correct behaviour.

 Build an Unreal Project#